Mentor Protégé Research Program

 - Results from Previous Mentor Protégé Support (1 page maximum – If Applicable).
 If the applicant PI(s) has/have been previously awarded Mentor Protégé support within in the past 3 years, briefly describe successes, outcomes, and products from prior support.

-- Anticipated Products (1 page maximum) Discuss plans for dissemination of project outcomes (i.e. presentations at meetings or conferences; publications in peer-reviewed journals; generation of online content, etc.).
+- Anticipated Outcomes (1 page maximum).
+Discuss plans for dissemination of project outcomes (i.e. presentations at meetings or conferences; publications in peer-reviewed journals; generation of online content, etc.).
 Discuss what role the students will play in generation and dissemination of these products.
 Specifically list any external grants or contracts to be sought related to this research proposal for continuing or expanding upon project outcomes, including the timeline for submission.

 - Budget and budget justification (1 page maximum).
 Provide budget request with short narrative for related costs.
 Explain the spending timeline of requested funds.